conda/conda/docs/source/examples/depends.rst

         zlib-1.2.7

-Running ``conda depends`` with the reverse dependency command shows all packages that require numpy.
+Running ``conda depends`` with the reverse dependency command shows all packages that require NumPy.

 .. code-block:: bash